Hospice Care for Sepsis/Septic Shock

 - Rely on invasive devices, including intravenous catheters, breathing tubes or ventricular assist devices for the heart

-Patients are eligible for hospice care when a physician makes a clinical determination that life expectancy is six months or less if the condition or disease runs its expected course.
+Sepsis patients are eligible for hospice care when a physician makes a clinical determination that life expectancy is six months or less if the condition or disease runs its expected course.

 Many sepsis infections, however, occur in patients who are already seriously ill, hospitalized, in the intensive care unit (ICU) or recovering from a hospital procedure.
-However, elderly or debilitated patients may be successfully managed and discharged to outpatient care to only begin a persistent and progressive decline from the latent effects of this insidious disease.
+However, elderly or debilitated patients may be successfully managed and discharged to outpatient care, only to begin a persistent and progressive decline from the latent effects of this insidious disease.
 Ideally, patients who develop sepsis and have survived the initial hospitalization from sepsis, but are now experiencing decline, should be evaluated for participation in goals-of-care conversations.
 These conversations serve to identify their preferences for end-of-life care.
 If eligible, hospice care is the most care these individuals can receive at home.

 Hospice admissions personnel should be contacted immediately when severe progressive sepsis is diagnosed, because time is of the essence when a potentially rapid, progressive infection occurs late in the disease progress or in patients whose health is already unstable or compromised.
 If sepsis does not result in the patient’s death, hospice care may be the best option to manage long-term symptoms, address pain and support the patient and family.